Monofraps/Mocca/README.md

 Mocca will replace all occurrences of `{{VARIABLE_NAME}}` with the value of `VARIABLE_NAME`.

-This basically allows you to either define shorthands for long expressions or pull in environment variables. `mocca get-var` takes two arguments.
+This basically allows you to either define shorthands for long expressions or pull in environment variables. `mocca add-var` takes two arguments.
 The first one is the name of the variable, the second is the variable's value.<br>
 Note: `<(env` is a special value.
 It tells Mocca to pull the actual value in from the system environment.